Windows 10 compatibility

 For full system requirements, see Windows 10 specifications.
 Some driver updates may be required for Windows 10.

 Existing desktop (Win32) application compatibility is also expected to be strong, with most existing applications working without any changes.
-Some applications that interface with Windows at a low level, those that use undocumented APIs, or those that do not follow recommended coding practices could experience issues.
+Those applications that interface with Windows at a low level, those applications that use undocumented APIs, or those that do not follow recommended coding practices could experience issues.

 Existing Windows Store (WinRT) apps created for Windows 8 and Windows 8.1 should also continue to work, because compatibility can be validated against all the apps that have been submitted to the Windows Store.